Mallorca Yacht Charter Guide | Spain

-Mallorca, the largest island in the Balearic archipelago, offers all that you could wish for in a yacht charter destination - crystal clear waters, gorgeous weather, world-class ports, beautiful anchorages, stunning natural parks, delicious Spanish food, and unique Spanish culture.
+Mallorca, the largest island in the Spain's Balearic archipealgo, offers all that you could wish for in a yacht charter destination - crystal clear waters, gorgeous weather, world-class ports, beautiful anchorages, stunning natural parks, delicious Spanish food, and unique culture.

-Along with its “sister islands”, Ibiza, Formentera and Menorca, Mallorca is an extremely popular destination for yachting enthusiasts of all types with its wide array of stunning beaches, coves, and endless locations to try out the latest water sports!
+Along with its “sister islands”, Ibiza, Formentera and Menorca, Mallorca is an extremely popular destination for yachting enthusiasts of all types with its wide array of stunning beaches, coves, and endless locations to try out the latest water sport equiptment.

 Mallorca's clean, crystal clear waters are ideal for bathing and for water sports such as scuba diving, water skiing, windsurfing, fishing, sailing, and surfing for all levels.

 Despite being one of the top holiday destinations in Europe, the natural attractions of the island have been well preserved.
 Almost 40 percent of Mallorca is protected countryside and the landscape is marked with caverns, pinewoods, green hills, and jagged mountains.

 The Sierra de Tramuntana Mountains in the north have peaks reaching more than 1,400 meters above sea level.
 Beyond Andratx to the west is the Sa Dragonera Nature Reserve and to the northeast is the Albufera Nature Reserve, one of five that exists in the Balearic Isles.
 Another highly recommended outing is to the Cabrera National Park, a group of islands and islets less than an hour away from Mallorca.